 A Unique Approach to Fixing Everyday Headaches

+If you’re having trouble figuring out why you get headaches every day, try tracking information about your diet, water intake, and stress levels.
 You might also add sleep time, exercise, and other factors that could potentially play a role in headache development.
 Be consistent; while keeping a diary might feel pointless at first, the information could prove vital when you’re looking for ways to treat the issue.

 When Your Everyday Headaches Mean You Need a Doctor